-The Fund supports the Peace Building Center’s efforts to bolster a robust and ongoing farmer-scientist exchange.
-Till date, the group’s breeding and research activities have helped isolate and revive the Buryat cattle’s original genetic traits.
+The Peace Building Center is building a robust and ongoing farmer-scientist exchange.
+To date, the group’s breeding and research activities have helped isolate and revive the Buryat cattle’s original genetic traits.
 The results of genome-wide genotyping on the Buryat cow were recently published in the journal Heredity, and the findings were publicized through a media campaign that aired on Russian public television in 2018.

-The scientific research was also presented at various indigenous forums.

-For now, the future for the Buryat cow is looking brighter.
-Reared by around 30 families, the herd of pure-breed indigenous livestock is 300-strong, and as it grows, it encourages the community that their old way of life is within reach.
-PBC is now expanding its efforts to revive the population of the indigenous Kyrgyz horse.
+The scientific research was also presented at various Indigenous forums, and the future for the Buryat cow is looking brighter.
+Raised by around 30 families, pure-bred Indigenous livestock now number 300 strong.
+As herds grow, the community is encouraged to know that their old way of life is within reach.
+PBC is now expanding its efforts to revive the population of the Indigenous Kyrgyz horse.